gokhansisman/gokhansisman.github.io/_posts/2018-28-09-new-adventure-erasmus-krakow-agh.markdown

 Everything is okay for sure.
 However , there are a lots of events in everyday.
 I cant find time for regular things , really.
 Thats why , I am afraid of losing my coding skills.
 I will plan for my all days.
 I need kind of plan because of events, parties etc. I should find a free time for coding , courses and also can find time for events.
 Both are important for me.
 I can find a balance , i hope.

 *To be continued...(I will write all experiences here!)

+> " After 2 years "

+Hello again, I haven't written for a long time.
+During my erasmus, I was really busy with courses and travelling.
+I can say that I gained a lot of experience in general and specific topics.
+First of all, I want to say about learning english.
+I was thinking, I was good enough to speak English and follow academic publications.
+In fact, It wasnt like that and I learned that via hard way during my erasmus time.

+*Here my all courses and projects from (Erasmus) semester.